Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

         spec:
           charts:
             - name: cray-keycloak-users-localize
               namespace: services
-            values:
-              imagesHost: dtr.dev.cray.com
               version: 0.12.2
         EOF
         ```

-    3. Determine the CSM_RELEASE version that is currently running and set an environment variable.

-        For example:
+    3. Uninstall the current cray-keycloak-users-localize chart.

         ```bash
-        ncn-m001# CSM_RELEASE=1.10.54
-        ```

-    4. Uninstall the current cray-keycloak-users-localize chart.

-        ```bash
         ncn-m001# helm del cray-keycloak-users-localize -n services
         ```

-    5. Populate the deployment manifest with data from the customizations.yaml file.
+    4. Populate the deployment manifest with data from the customizations.yaml file.

         ```bash
         ncn-m001# manifestgen -i cray-keycloak-users-localize-manifest.yaml -c customizations.yaml -o deploy.yaml
         ```

-    6. Reapply the cray-keycloak-users-localize chart based on the CSM_RELEASE.
+    5. Reapply the cray-keycloak-users-localize chart.

         ```bash
         ncn-m001# loftsman ship --manifest-path ./deploy.yaml \
         --charts-repo https://packages.local/repository/charts
         ```

-    7. Watch the pod to check the status of the job.
+    6. Watch the pod to check the status of the job.

         The pod will go through the normal Kubernetes states.
 It will stay in a Running state for a while, and then it will go to Completed.